From Hyperator to On-Chain Vault Curator

 Do I need coding experience?

 Basic programming skills, yes.
 You should be comfortable with the command line and able to read Python code.
-But you don't need to be an expert — most of us are 'vibe coders' who use AI tools like Claude Code or Cursor to build and iterate.
+But you don't need to be an expert — most of us use AI tools like Claude Code or Cursor to build and iterate.
 If you can describe what you want in English and verify the output, you'll be fine.

 How long does the curriculum take?